shakes76/PatternAnalysis-2024/recognition/improved_unet3d_47022173/README.md

 - dataset.py - Contains the ProstateDataset3D class to load and process the images and masks for a dataloader.
 - driver.py - The driver code to run training or inference using the command line.
 - modules.py - Contains the Modified3DUNet class which is the model for this task.
 It also has a function to init weights for the model.
-- predict.py - Contains the predict function to run inference using the test set (can be changed) with a trained model.
+- predict.py - Contains example useage of the code and visualisations.
 - train.py - Contains the validate and train loops (as functions) and a function to save predictions for checkpoints.
 - utils.py - Contains various constants used throughout the code e.g., default hyperparameters, model dimensions.

 ## Usage

+The predict folder shows an example of how to use the code to run training and testing.
+This should not be used in practice unless you want to make changes to the code, instead use the driver.py file as listed below.

 ```
 usage: driver.py [-h] -m MODE -s SYSTEM [-sp SAVE_PATH] [-p MODEL_PATH] [-lr LEARNING_RATE] [-bs BATCH_SIZE] [-e EPOCHS] [-wd WEIGHT_DECAY] [-ss STEP_SIZE] [-g GAMMA]